Dynamic Spectrum Access in Time-varying Environment: Distributed Learning Beyond Expectation Optimization: System Models and Problem Formulation

 We assume that time is divided into slots with equal length and the transmission rate of each channel is block-fixed in a slot and changes randomly in the next slot.
 Specifically, the achievable transmission rate of channel $m$ for user $n$ in slot $i$ is denoted as $r_{nm}(i)$, which is randomly chosen from the rate set $\mathcal{S}_m$.
 We consider heterogeneous spectrum in this article, i.e., the transmission rate set and the corresponding probability set vary from channel to channel\footnote{The feature of heterogeneous spectrum is caused by the flexible spectrum usage pattern in current wireless communication systems.
 Examples are given by: (i) in cognitive radio networks, the channels are occupied by the primary users with different probabilities and (ii) in heterogeneous networks, the channels belong to different networks have different rate sets.}.

 The task of each user is to choose an appropriate channel to access.
 Without loss of generality, we assume that the number of users is larger than that of the channels, i.e., $N>M$.
-When more than one user chooses the same channel, they share the channel using some multiple access mechanisms, e.g., CSMA.
+When more than one user chooses the same channel, they share the channel using some multiple access mechanisms, e.g., TDMA or CSMA.
 There is no central controller and no information exchange among the users, which means that the users should choose appropriate channels through learning and adjusting.

 Denote $a_n$ as the chosen channel of user $n$, i.e., $a_n \in \mathcal{M}$.
-For presentation, we assume that perfect CSMA is applied to resolve contention among the users\footnote{It is emphasized that the analysis and results presented in this article can be easily extended to practical CSMA systems by multiplying a modified factor in the formulation of the individual achievable rate.
-In addition, other multiple access mechanisms, e.g., TDMA, can also be used.} Thus, the instantaneous achievable transmission rate of user $n$ is given by:
+In the following, we analyze the achievable transmission rates of the users for different multiple access mechanisms\cite{ICC17_Xu}: \begin{enumerate} \item If perfect TDMA is applied to resolve contention among the users, the instantaneous achievable transmission rate of user $n$ is determined as follows: all the users share the channel equally.
+Thus, the instantaneous achievable rate of user $n$ is as follows:

 where $s_{a_n}(t)$ is the instantaneous transmission rate of channel $a_n$ in time $t$, and $I(a_n,a_{n'})$ is the following indicator function: